-Amendments to MFRS 10 Sale or Contribution of Assets between an Investor and MFRS 128 and its Associate or Joint Venture
+Amendments to MFRS 10 Sale or Contribution of Assets between an Investor and and MFRS 128 its Associate or Joint Venture

 The Group and the Company will adopt the above standards when they become effective in the respective financial periods.
-These standards are not expected to have any effect to the financial statements of the Group and of the Company upon their initial applications.
+These standards are not expected to have any effect to the financial statements of the Group and of the Company upon initial applications.